pokusio/le-defi/README.md

 ## The broken list

 * **The Helm project/ethereum** provides a set of "curated" charts :!
-  * published in their "curated charts" a broken recipe about `ethereum`, which does not work : cccc
+  * published in their "curated charts" a broken recipe about `ethereum`, which does not work : https://github.com/helm/charts/issues/22233